Self-Tuning Spectral Clustering for Speaker Diarization: Experimental Setup

 \section{Experimental Setup}

-We empirically compare the unsupervised speaker diarization performances of the proposed SC-pNA (with $p = 20\% $ retention), with the EER-$\Delta$ approach, and the SOTA method of ASC.
-As a baseline, the semi-supervised speaker diarization performance of CSC is also measured.
+We empirically compare the unsupervised SD performances of the proposed SC-pNA (with $p = 20\% $ retention), with the EER-$\Delta$, and the SOTA method of ASC.
+The performance of the semi-supervised CSC is also measured, which serves as an ideal baseline for unsupervised SD.
+For all methods, we set $k_{\max}$ to 10.
 We also empirically validate the robustness of SC-pNA by observing its performance over a range of retention percentages $p$ from $10$ to $50$, with increments of $5$.